kschryver/kschryver/README.md

 ## **Hello there**

 My name is Kyle and I have a passion for turning data into actionable insights, building and enhancing applications, and optimizing systems.
-I have experience across early-stage startups, large enterprises, and consulting.
+I have experience across early-stage startups, mid-size tech, and consulting.

 Santa Clara University graduate with a focus on computer science, business analytics, & data science.

 ### 👔 Work Experience:

-* Data Analyst @ SkySlope [Current]
+* Data Analyst @ SkySlope [2023 - Present]
 * Data Analyst & Project Administrator @Aromyx [2022 - 2023]
 * Cyber Risk Analyst @Deloitte [2021 - 2022]
 * Analytics Intern @Deloitte [Summer 2020]